Orka 2.4.x content

 Furthermore, the Orka macOS images are not exactly Docker images.
 They are full macOS.
 The lightweight split comes from Orka's take on storage and differentials.
 When you deploy a VM, Orka pulls a differential of the base image into a Docker container that looks, acts, and feels like a lightweight Docker container.
 In reality, it's similar to a link clone VM or an instant clone VM, that has been containerized and then orchestrated with Kubernetes.

-Starting with Orka 1.1.0, Orka VMs support nested virtualization.
+Starting with Orka 1.1.0, Orka VMs support nested virtualization on Intel-based nodes.
 This feature is available upon request.
-For more information, submit an inquiry in the MacStadium portal.

 This is a BETA feature.